Mistake 3: Avoid chasing certificates without gaining real-world experience

 • Comment 0

 This mistake is particularly dangerous in today’s world because the gap between theory and practice has never been more visible.
 A graduate might hold multiple certifications in project management, but if they cannot confidently manage a real team, handle unexpected risks, or deliver results under pressure, their qualifications remain hollow.
-A data analyst can showcase dozens of completed online courses, but if they cannot clean messy data, generate insights that solve real business problems, or communicate findings to decision-makers, the paper trails will not hide their lack of readiness.
-Employers know this.
-Recruiters know this.
-The market tests this every day.

 Continue Reading the Full Series on Tech Career Mistakes